ulikoehler/YakDB/ZKVStore/doc/external-protocol.md

 ##### Client data request

 This request type must only be used with APIDs that have been returned by CSPTMIRs.
-By using this request, clients request data blocks.
+By using this request, clients request a single data chunk at a time.

 * Frame 0: [0x31 Magic Byte][0x01 Protocol Version][0x50 Request type]
-* Frame 1: 64-bit APIDs
+* Frame 1: 64-bit APID

 ##### Client data response